Noha Mostafa, LPC, MS, NCC

 Clinical Training

-Post Graduate Clinical Experience, Trainings and Certifications
+Post Graduate Clinical Interests, Research and Certifications

 -Advanced EMDR Protocols: Early Interventions for Groups and Community Members Following Acute Stress, Traumatic Experiences and Critical Incidents